HomeUpdated to 2025 tax year

 Tax Slips:

-The Income Tax Act Regulations require information returns (often referred to as tax slips or T-slips) to be issued in prescribed form in respect of various payments and benefits, including:
+The Income Tax Act Regulations require information returns (often referred to as tax slips or T-slips) to be issued in prescribed form for various payments and benefits, including:

 T4 Statement of Remuneration Paid